Hudson Valley Chapter

 Service thru Unity

-We are proud of our Knights of Columbus heritage that includes Fourteen (14) Councils celebrating 100 plus years, and home to four (4) Past State Deputies, a Former State Warden and a Former Supreme Treasurer and Director.
+We are proud of our Knights of Columbus heritage that includes Fourteen (14) Councils celebrating 100 plus years and home to four (4) Past State Deputies, a sitting State Secretary, a Former State Warden and a Former Supreme Treasurer and Director.

 We are fortunate that many of our past leaders continue to be committed to the Hudson Valley Chapter.